 Image annotation is the process of technically affixing digital labels to an image or a series of images.
-This process varies from one label for an entire image or multiple labels for every cluster of pixels within that image.
+This process varies from one label for an entire image or multiple labels for every cluster of pixels within that image, and varies in annotation type.
 A straightforward example of this is equipping annotators with images of creatures and digitally labeling each image with an accurate animal name.
 The labeling method relies on the image annotations used for the notation task.
 Correctly confirmed annotated images are usually referred to as "ground truth data", or a set of referencing annotations that can be used within a computer vision algorithm.
 Through uniform and accurate digital annotation training, the computer modeling exercise can, for example, accurately distinguish animals from unannotated images with a high level of confidence.

-Image annotation is the basis behind numerous commercial Artificial Intelligence (AI) products on the market, and it is one of the crucial processes in Computer Vision (CV).
+Image annotation is the basis and a requirement behind numerous commercial Artificial Intelligence (AI) products on the market, and it is one of the crucial processes in Computer Vision (CV).
 In image annotation, digital data labelers use an image and its metadata, to identify the key characteristics of the data that an AI model will learn to recognize.
 These digitally tagged images are the foundation that is used to systematically “train” the computer system to correctly identify key features when new and unlabeled data are shown.

 For the training to be practical and beneficial, computer systems require numerous examples so as to learn how to categorize items correctly.
 Furthermore, with the improved availability of data images for businesses that are growing and nurturing their AI models and systems, projects depending on image annotation have risen exponentially.
 As a result, building a comprehensive, effective image annotation methodology has become vital for organizations working within this area of machine learning (ML).

 Many current applications leverage image annotation and the most influential use cases spanning the major industries are, as example, as follows: